sophielrt/Pokemon_Top_Trumps/README.md

 ![Game controls start game button - features](./assets/readmefile-assets/stratgamebutton-features.JPG)
 #### Game Controls Start Game
-- A "Start Game" button is centered below the Pokémon cards; this button begins the first round of the game.
+- A "Start Game" button is centred below the Pokémon cards; this button begins the first round of the game.
 - When the game begins the "Start Game" button is hidden.
 - The hover effect is added to the button to enhance user experience.